coatyio/coaty-js/docs/man/communication-protocol.md

 topic names and payloads conforms to the [MQTT](https://mqtt.org/) Specification Version 3.1.1.

-For publishing messages and subscribing to topics, Coaty should support any MQTT Quality of Service level: QoS 0, QoS 1, and QoS 2.
+For publishing messages, subscribing to topics, and for last will messages, Coaty should support any MQTT Quality of Service level: QoS 0, QoS 1, or QoS 2.
 If not specified by a Coaty application, the default QoS level should be 0.

 ## Message Topics and Payloads